mKeRix/room-assistant/docs/guide/quickstart-docker.md

          - <host-path-to>/room-assistant/config:/room-assistant/config
    ```

 4. From the `~/room-assistant` directory run `docker-compose up`.
 You should see all configured integrations load and the MQTT connection being established in the logs.
-New entities should now be appearing under the MQTT integration in Home Assistant, which can be viewed in Settings > Integrations.
+New entities should now be appearing under the MQTT integration in Home Assistant Core, which can be viewed in Settings > Integrations.
 Congratulations, you are done! :confetti_ball: